-The Department has installed a co-located $PM{2.5}$ monitors, a BAMM 1020 at the Beulah Site.
-In addition to the BAMM the Department also installed a new Teledyne T640x $PM{2.5}/PM{10}$ monitor at the Beulah monitoring site for the 2019 monitoring year.
+The Department has installed a co-located PM2.5 monitors, a Teledyne T640 at the Beulah Site.
+In addition to the T640 the Department also installed a new Teledyne T640x PM2.5 / PM10 monitor at the Bismarck monitoring site for the 2019 monitoring year.
 The Department has started to convert its PM2.5 network over to Teledyne T640 PM analyzers.
-During the 2020 monitoring year the Department is planning on converting most of the network over as funding becomes available.
+During the 2021 monitoring year the Department has converted all but one Monitoring site over to Teledyne T640 monitors.